 Progress report for FNC20-1242

-The Main Street Project Farm is roughly 100 acres of diversified perennials, grazing systems and high value specialty crops.
+Sharing Our Roots Farm (formally Main Street Project) is roughly 100 acres of diversified perennials, grazing systems and high value specialty crops.
 Crops include: Elderberry and Elderflower, dried Botanical herbs, garlic, asparagus, hazelnuts, fruit and hay.
 Before receiving this grant we implemented sustainable practices such as cover cropping, perennial ground cover, multi-species rotational grazing, and an overall perennial based farm design.

 Our innovative plan to scale forced drying equipment in order to meet our crop yield and local demand expands market opportunity for farmers through value added on-farm processing, access to local food and beverage markets, increases production efficiency and product quality, and meanwhile offers a strategy to reduce Spotted Wing Drosophila prevalence in Elderberry.

 The U.S. currently imports elderberry and elderflower from Europe.
 At the same time, Midwestern farmers are adding elderberry to their diversified operations.
 An appropriate scale of forced drying equipment suited for mid sized elderberry and elderflower producers does not currently exist.
 There has been little effort to develop this type of on-farm processing equipment in our region.